Adamska1008/K-and-R-Solutions/README.md

 So the K&R 2th edition is basically not appliable in Ubuntu.
 To read dirent, you should first define a `linux_dirent` by yourself and call `syscall(SYS_getdent)` to fill it.
 If you try to call `read` on a directory, you will get an error 21.

 The exer in this chapter is relatively easy.
+Use `man 2 stat` to check what you can get in `struct stat` and print them.
+Here I use `st_uid` to print the owner name.